Transfer credit is considered for courses which meet the following criteria:

 Licensed practical nurses seeking extra-institutional credit for their license must meet the College’s general admission criteria as well as admission criteria for the ADN program with the exception of the NA I requirement which will be waived.
 In addition, they must:

-Upon admission to the ADN program, the LPN will receive extra-institutional credit for BIO 100 (Medical Terminology) and NSG 111 (Foundations in Nursing - Health Promotions) if the individual scored 70 or above on the Nursing ACE I PN-RN Foundations of Nursing exam.
-The cost to take the Nursing ACE I PN-RN exam is $75 and it can be scheduled by calling 704-403-2212.
-The LPN will be required to complete the general education courses or equivalents that are prerequisite to NSG 121 (Foundations in Nursing - Chronic Conditions).
+Upon admission to the ADN program, the LPN who scores 70 or above on the NACEI Foundations of Nursing Exam will receive extra-institutional credit for BIO 100 (Medical Terminology), NSG101 (Introduction to Professional Nursing) and NSG 111 (Foundations in Nursing – Health Promotions).
+The cost to take the exam is $75 and it can be scheduled by calling 704-403-2212.
+The LPN will be required to complete the general education courses or equivalents prior to moving forward in the curriculum where prerequisites are required.